jonathanstowe/Lumberjack/README.md

 I'm sure this doesn't yet have all the features to support all the requirements people, but it is released with the basic interface complete so it can actually be used.

+The approach taken reflects a patten that I have found useful in large object oriented programmes, where having the logging methods on a class means that you have the means to make log messages wherever you have an instance of the class without having to obtain a separate logger object.

+There are a couple of simple log dispatchers included which should get you started, but I would envisage that more useful ones may be provided as separate modules, though they are sufficiently simple to implement you can provide your own as required.

 ## Installation